Nip Problems in the bud with Infant Physical Therapy

 - Or does not place weight on forearms while lying on tummy.

 All children are different, and their development cannot be foreshadowed down to the very day.
 But parents should stay on watch and report any concerns they have about development to their infant’s doctor.
 As the parent, you know best in your gut when something may be wrong or off.
-Even if your hunch is wrong, it is worth it to discuss concerns with your physician and receive a prescription to a physical therapist.
+Even if your hunch is wrong, it is worth discussing concerns with your physician and receiving a prescription for a physical therapist.